groonga/groonga/doc/source/reference/commands/select.rst

    "``{A, B, C}``", "1"
    "``{B, C, D}``", "1"

-This aggregating methods is useful when it is requirement to sum total number of occurrence for individual tag and combination tag at once.
+This aggregating methods is useful when it is requirement to sum total number of occurrence for individual tags and combination of tags at once.

 Following is an example to aggregate total occurrence for individual and combination of 3 tags, ``Groonga``, ``Mroonga``, and ``PGroonga``.